tapis-project/documentation/source/technical/systems.rst

 *bucketName* - Bucket name
   For an S3 system this is the name of the bucket.
 *rootDir* - Effective root directory
   Directory to be used when listing files or moving files to and from the system.
+For LINUX and IRODS this is required and must begin with ``/``.
+  For S3 this is optional and typically will not begin with ``/``.
+  May not be updated.
+Contact support to request a change.
 *dtnSystemId* - DTN system Id
   An alternate system to use as a Data Transfer Node (DTN).
 *dtnMountPoint* - DTN mount point